tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 ```
 * the specifier means "at least as long as"
 * so in the above example, the return value expires with the shortest lived parameter
+* the specifiers do not change the lifetime of the values
+* rather they specify a contract that the compiler can enforce
+* Annotations go in the signature, not the body, making them part of the function's contract
 *